wavefrontHQ/docs/pages/doc/logging_send_logs.md

 {% include note.html content="To increase the limits, ask your administrator to reach out to [technical support](https://docs.wavefront.com/wavefront_support_feedback.html#support)." %}

+{% include important.html content= "If you are on the VMware Cloud Services Subscription, these limits do not apply to you.
+For more detail on the subscriptions, see [Announcements](wavefront_release_notes.html#announcement)."%}

 <table style="width: 100;">
   <tr>
     <th width="20%">